Our workRise Up Midwest Projects and Efforts

 Thanks to the generous support of our donors, we have surpassed our 2021 campaign goal!
 Any additional donations we receive at this time will go towards expanding the program and awarding additional scholarships.
 There is still much work to be done to create a more inclusive solar workforce and power a just energy transition!

 ⇒ 283 individual donors contributed to the campaign

 ⇒ $31,300 was raised to fund training scholarships for selected students

 ⇒ 37 students were awarded training scholarships in conjunction with community partners

 Each scholarship grants the awardee free, entry-level solar training as well as the opportunity to attain their NABCEP PV Associate Credential.
-Training is scheduled January – April, with details to be determined by each community organization.
+Training details are to be determined by each community organization.
 Recipients will also be encouraged to apply for a select number of paid solar internships.

 Applicants are evaluated based on motivation, enthusiasm, leadership skills, and commitment.
 Candidates must fit one or more of the following descriptions below:

 Our partner organizations serve communities in economically distressed areas of Indiana, Minnesota, Michigan, and Wisconsin.
 This program is intended to support workforce development efforts and expand employment access in advanced energy by providing renewable energy training scholarships and paid solar internships to students, as well as instructor and curriculum support to partnering businesses.

 Indiana: Environmental injustices, including climate change, have a disproportionate impact on communities of color and low-income communities in the United States and around the world.
 The NAACP ECJ Program was created to provide resources and support community leadership in addressing this human and civil rights issue by advocating for these three objectives: Reduce Harmful Emissions, Particularly Greenhouse Gases, Advance Energy Efficiency and Clean Energy and Strengthen Community Resilience and Livability.